silentorb/marloth-story/books/fairytale/part6.md

 main room modeling her new look.
 Everyone agreed it was stunning.
 Along with a new dress, her hair had been dyed black and her face made up in a way that, while maintaining her natural beauty, did change her identity.
 Now she looked like a very pretty zombie child.
-Adelle was very pleased with the feedback both her dress and disguise received, and then she glanced over at James.
+Adelle was pleased with the feedback both her dress and disguise received, and then she glanced over at James.